Start: Oviedo Finish: Santiago de Compostela

 Challenge: 5 hrs, 19,4 km, 200 m ascent, 225 m descent.

 The last section of your pilgrimage brings you back to modern life as you pass the regional airport, cross the highway, railway track and ring-road around Santiago.
 Nevertheless, it’s still easy to imagine the sheer joy ancient pilgrims felt when they caught a first glimpse of Santiago and the spires off in the distance.
-From Monte del Gozo, pilgrims historically make one last stop at the spring in Lavacolla, to wash face and feet before presenting themselves before the Saint at the Cathedral on Plaza Obradoiro.
-Your hotel*** is located in the old town centre.
+From Monte del Gozo, pilgrims historically make one last stop at the spring in Lavacolla, to wash face and feet before presenting themselves before the Saint at the Cathedral on Plaza del Obradoiro.
+Option of booking a nice hotel in the old town centre to enjoy the city!

 Challenge: 5 hrs, 19,8 km, 175 m ascent/descent.